EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-get-transaction-information.md

-## Goal
+## Overview

-Query infomation of an EOSIO transaction
+This how-to guide provides instructions on how to retrieve infomation of an EOSIO transaction using a transaction ID.

+The example in this how-to retrieves transaction information associated with the creation of the account **bob**.

 ## Before you begin
+Make sure you meet the following requirements:
 * Install the currently supported version of `cleos`.

 [[info | Note]]